 Try to answer these questions with facts and be honest with yourself.
 You probably have a business if you answered ‘yes’ to most of these questions.
 If you answered ‘no’ to most of them, you probably have a hobby.

-If you still need clarification after answering these questions, consider this: If you made a profit in three of the last five years, the IRS considers your activity a for-profit business.
+If you still need clarification after answering these questions, consider the Safe Harbor Rule: If you made a profit in three of the last five years, the IRS considers your activity a for-profit business.
 This rule extends to two out of the last seven years for activities involving horses, like showing, breeding, and racing.

 Do I need a sole proprietorship or LLC for my side business?